gautierchomel/gautierchomel/README.md

->  whopping 25 years in editorial and book production design
+📚   whopping 25 years in editorial and book production design

-> walking, talking library of the craft.
+🚶 walking, talking library of the craft

-> on a crusade to make content accessible for print disabled folks
+📖 on a crusade to make content accessible for all

-> collaborated with the heavyweights like WIPO and the Daisy Consortium.
+🌟 collaborated with the heavyweights like WIPO and the Daisy Consortium.

->  runs his own certified training center, éditadapt.
+📜 runs *éditadapt*, an international certified training center

-> hand printing with 3D matrices—because who needs ordinary hobbies when you can have full-blown obsessions?
+🖨️ hand printing with 3D matrices

+💻  project handling for the extraordinary digital reading laboratory (EDRLab)